 5. Respect The Dress Code

-In terms of the Middle East as a whole, Egypt is a progressive and tolerant nation.
+In terms of the Middle East as a whole, visit Egypt is a progressive and tolerant nation.
 There is no requirement placed upon women to wear full body coverings, or anything even approaching that.
 You will be expected to have your shoulders and knees completely covered at all times in the cities and towns, though.
 If you decide to visit a mosque or any religious area, always cover your hair and remove your shoes.
 It’s acceptable to wear shorts during the day when the heat is at its highest, but when the evening arrives men will be expected to wear jeans or pants.
 Swimwear is generally only acceptable at resorts along the coast of the Red Sea.

 Most of all though, have fun!
 Egypt is a truly incredible country, with history and wonder around every corner, and the ancient standing right next to the modern.
 Just follow the simple advice above, and you’re sure to have a magical time in the Kingdom of the Sun.